SwedbankPay/swedbank-pay-sdk-js/README.md

 expected to adhere to the [code of conduct][coc] and sign the [contributor's license agreement][cla].

+## License

+The code within this repository is available as open source under the terms of the [Apache 2.0 License][license] and the [contributor's license agreement][cla].

 [banner]:               https://repository-images.githubusercontent.com/253005089/71a47e00-b15a-11ea-837e-bd2edf92c6ea
 [build-badge]:          https://github.com/SwedbankPay/swedbank-pay-sdk-js/workflows/Build%20&%20Deploy/badge.svg
 [cla]:                  https://cla-assistant.io/SwedbankPay/swedbank-pay-sdk-js